rns/MarpaX-Parse-Take-I/README.md

 This module is an attempt at providing an easy-to-use interface to Marpa::R2.

-"Easy-to-use" currently means that a user can passset 'rules' argument of Marpa::R2::Grammar to a string containing a BNF grammar (which may define actions in %{ %} tags), whose literals will be extracted and used to lex the input, call parse method on the input and receive
+"Easy-to-use" currently means that a user can set the 'rules' argument of Marpa::R2::Grammar to a string containing a BNF grammar (which may define actions in %{ %} tags), whose literals will be extracted and used to lex the input, call parse method on the input and receive